cdauksas/Colorado_Demographics_and_Labor_Correlation/README.md

 #### Which counties have relatively high numbers of dentists?
-  - For the percent of dentists in each county i did ( [Population Over 16] / Count of dentists) * 100.
-Let's also pull in [Mean Household Income] per county, this will be useful for our visualizations
+  - For the percent of dentists in each county I computed: Percent_dentists = ( [Population Over 16] / Count of dentists) * 100.
+Let's also pull in [Mean Household Income] per county.
+I can then compare counties with high dentists to see if there is a correlation to larger household incomes.

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/SanJuan.75.png)